27-Year-Old Safety – New York Jets

 Shamarko Thomas Contract Information:

-Signed a four-year contract with the Steelers in May 2013.
+Signed a contract with the Jets in June of 2017.

 To instantly reveal our fantasy analysis of every player – including Shamarko Thomas – simply subscribe now.